Information for USNH Staff

 How long does it take to earn a degree?

-Master of Arts in Community Development Policy and Practice students need to take a total of 14 courses (11 required and 3 elective courses) and may follow one of the following timelines to earn their degree.
+Master in Community Development Policy and Practice students need to take a total of 14 courses (11 required and 3 elective courses) and may follow one of the following timelines to earn their degree.
 To review these course schedules in detail, go to the Course Schedule webpage.

 - 14-month option (Summer start only): Students take 5-6 courses in their first summer term, 2 courses in the fall and spring online terms, and a final 4-5 courses in their second summer.
 Students can also opt to take a January Term independent study elective instead of taking one of the elective courses offered during the first or second summer terms.